This section is intended to assist those who have concerns about issues of sexual misconduct or criminal sexual behaviour within The Salvation Army.

 - You have the right to a response to your complaint that minimises your embarrassment and maintains confidentiality.

-- You are entitled to have a contact person or support person present throughout all the formal steps of the process.
+- You are entitled to have a support person present throughout all the formal steps of the process.

 - You are entitled to cease contact with the other party.
 If this is requested The Salvation Army will use its best endeavours to ensure this.